netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Congestion control is also discussed for TCP in {{RFC6356}}.

 There are several congestion control algorithms proposed in literature, e.g. LIA, OLIA, BALIA and RSF.
-These cobine congestion control with path selection algorithms.
+These combine congestion control with path selection algorithms.
 For simplicity, we suggest separating concerns in terms of congestion control and path selection.
 This allows us to better